cloudera/director-scripts/faster-bootstrap-azure/README.md

 #### Working with CDH 6

-The Hue service included in CDH 6.x has specific requirements beyond what is normally available from Cloudera Manager 6.x and the underlying operating system.
+The Hue service included in CDH 6.x has specific requirements beyond what is normally available from Cloudera Manager 6.0 and the underlying operating system.
 See [this bootstrap script README](../c6/README.md) for more information.
-A [bootstrap script](../c6/hue-c6.sh) is available for use on cluster instances, but an alternative is to bake the work that the script does into a preloaded AMI.
-To do so, pass the `-6` option to the build-ami.sh script.
+A [bootstrap script](../c6/hue-c6.sh) is available for use on cluster instances, but an alternative is to bake the work that the script does into a preloaded image.
+To do so, pass the `-6` option to the build-image.sh script.

     $ bash build-image.sh -6 WestUS Images_RG centos74 MyPreloadedImage_CentOS74_CDH5.8
     > https://mirror.example.com/cdh6/6.0.0/parcels/ \
     > https://mirror.example.com/cm6/6.0.0/redhat7/yum/

+The additional work for Hue is necessary if *all* of the following are true:

+* CDH 6.x is being used.
+* Cloudera Manager 6.0.x is intended to be used.
+* An operating system other than CentOS or Red Hat Enterprise Linux 7 is being used.

+Starting with version 6.1, Cloudera Manager can configure Hue in CDH 6.x properly on its own, but only for CentOS and Red Hat Enterprise Linux 7. if you intend to use Cloudera Manager 6.0.x, or if you are building an image for CentOS or Red Hat Enterprise Linux 6, then the `-6` option is still useful.

-An AMI built with the `-6` option has the necessary work baked in for Hue in CDH 6.x to work properly, so it's not necessary to also specify the bootstrap script in instance templates that use the preloaded AMI.
-When the option is not used, then the bootstrap script must be used on the preloaded AMI.
+If the option is not used to bake the work into the image, then you may still specify the bootstrap script in instance templates that use the preloaded image.

-Note: The build-image.sh script defaults to CDH 6.x parcels.
-If you don't specify a CDH parcel URL, or if you specify the default CDH parcel URL, then the build-image.sh script assumes that CDH 6.x is being installed, and you don't need to explicitly use the `-6` option.
-Otherwise, even if the custom CDH parcel URL points to a CDH 6.x parcel repository, you must use the `-6` option for the build-image.sh script to do the work for Hue.
+Note: A prior version of the build-image.sh script would default to activating this option under certain situations, but this behavior is no longer present.
+Instead, use the guidance above to explicitly pass the option if it is needed.

 #### Pre-extracting Parcels